gaborbernat/bernat-tech/content/posts/type-hints/index.md

 ```

 While there are more and more linters out there, the reference implementation of the Python type checking is
-[mypy](http://mypy-lang.org/). mypy is a Python command line application, making it easy to integrate into a continuous
+[mypy](http://mypy-lang.org/). mypy is a Python command-line application, making it easy to integrate into a continuous
 integration pipeline.

 ### 5. Runtime data validation

 Type hints can be used to validate at runtime to ensure that the caller does not break the contract of methods.
 It is no
 longer needed to start your function with a long list of type asserts; instead, use a framework that re-uses type hints
-and automatically checks that they are meet before your business logic runs (for example with
+and automatically checks that they are meet before your business logic runs (for example, with
 [pydantic](https://github.com/samuelcolvin/pydantic)):

 ```python